Performed by Our Board Certified Vascular Surgeons

 Early detection and treatment of an aortic aneurysm is crucial because if an aneurysm is left untreated and ruptures, it can be fatal.

 Annually in the U.S., approximately 11,000 people have died from Aortic Aneurysm Rupture because their aortic aneurysms were not discovered in time and because they were left untreated.

-At The Vein & Vascular Institute of Tampa Bay, our vascular surgeons have saved hundreds of lives by performing aortic aneurysm surgery because they are experts in detecting and treating thoracic and abdominal aortic aneurysms.
+At The Vein and Vascular Institute of Tampa Bay, our top-rated vascular surgeons have saved hundreds of lives by performing aortic aneurysm surgery because they are experts in detecting and treating thoracic and abdominal aortic aneurysms.